Things To Do In Alligator Point Florida

-This part of the state of Florida is known as a small community of the Forgotten Coast.
-Why?
-Because it’s the last remaining stretch of unspoiled, pristine Gulf Coast beaches.
+This part of the state of Florida is known as a small community of the Forgotten Coast and stretches roughly eight miles in total.

 And did I mention out of this world, exquisite star watching?
 I knew I absolutely HAD to get to this part of Florida.